Ecological energy generation by means of a floating micro-power-plant

 The floatable mini-power-plant is constructed very simple.
 It consist of 2 pontoon tubes, an attached generator and a bucket wheel gear.
 In order to drive it, one needs only to use the flow energy of any flowing water.
 The blades of the bucket wheel gear are driven by the natural water movement and the attached generator can generate electricity thereby.
 That’s all!
 A damming of the water is therefore not required.
 It’s suitable for use in large rivers as well as in small streams or canals with lowest water depth.

-These mini-bucket-hydroelectric-power-plants have been invented, developed and tested by Mr. Herbert Sonnenberg in cooperation with Perebo-Schwimmsysteme.
+These mini-bucket-hydroelectric-power-plants have been designed and tested by a developer from Southern Germany in cooperation with Perebo-Schwimmsysteme.